esiebomaj/esiebomaj/README.md

 ![HTML5](https://img.shields.io/badge/-HTML5-%23E44D27?style=flat-square&logo=html5&logoColor=ffffff)
 ![CSS3](https://img.shields.io/badge/-CSS3-%231572B6?style=flat-square&logo=css3)

-I also have experience with
+I have experience with
+* Python
+* Javascript
+* Go Programming Language
-* Cloud computing (AWS)
+* Cloud computing (AWS, Azure & GCP)
-* Linux
+* System/Architectural Design
 * Docker
-* Redux
+* Kafka
 * and lots more ...

-I am open to learn more.
-I see everyday as an opportunity to learn something new.
+I am open to learning more.
+I see every day as an opportunity to learn something new.
-## COLABORATE
+## COLLABORATE
 #### 👯 I’m looking to collaborate on projects so hit me up if you have any ideas :grin:

 ## CONTACT ME
-#### :envelope: want to reach me? be sure to send me a mail (esiebomaj@gmail.com)
+#### :envelope: want to reach me? be sure to send me an email (esiebomaj@gmail.com)
 <!--
 **esiebomaj/esiebomaj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.